zhuangxinyu/Dynamic-SBM-by-production-technologies/README.md

     return BP_D_SBM, bp_year
 ```

-With the overall efficiency $\theta$, we can calculate the period efficiency of each DMU.
+With the overall efficiency $\theta$, we can calculate the period efficiency of each DMU, and observe the trend of efficiency growth in order to find out the way to improve efficiency.